iambrainstorming/opinionated_observer/src/opinion/odisha_future.md

 Roof-top solar installations, led by the Modi government, are also questionable.
 Although the Modi government has done some good work on solar infrastructure, this too can be challenged as they are attempting to create a corporate-based solar grid to keep solar power under the control of corporations, rather than allowing people to run rooftop solar systems.

 [The manifesto pledged to extend BJD Government’s flagship BSKY health insurance to middle class families, government employees and contractual employees in a phased manner.](https://42683ff2b1a2ac5ad2fef0ee01995d78.ipfs.4everland.link/ipfs/bafkreihz4zkxqyhcdlctypui7gqy36hjnrn7bqxi4oxjixivqsplhohz5a)

 BJD was also implementing it before election through Naveen card, will BJP bring such health care benefits to middle class?

+Though there are reports that many hospitals are not accepting BSKY cards due to non-payment of fees during BJD tenure, but exact figures are unavailable, thanks to the insincere media.

 Tall claims by [BJP of 300 units of free electricity](https://42683ff2b1a2ac5ad2fef0ee01995d78.ipfs.4everland.link/ipfs/bafybeifoniiv4kutl6mjpjgmcyk3jiujd7g5u4bv4whqa56h67uct32ahy), but no mention of it in their manifesto.